jupiter126/Linux_Custom_Control_Device/README.md

 #	1.7 --> 1.8	- corrected create and switch functions to new layout system for real this time!
 #			- added "list" argument to get list of layouts
 #			- corrected a few checks in the getscancodes compilation process
+#	1.8 --> 1.9	- Fixed an issue with initcache, and implemented f_initcache reset
+#			- Tested xsendkeycode so emulate keystrokes - it works great
+#			- Thanks to r2d290 for constructive feedback - fixed a few bugs

 #############
 # U S A G E #